Economics Major

 Admission to the Major

-To be accepted into the major, students must also have either completed or be enrolled in Introductory Econometrics (ECON300 ).
-The pre-requisites for ECON300 are a probability and statistics course and either (i) completion of ECON110 or (ii) receiving the bypass for ECON110 and completing both a 200-level ECON elective and the math pre-requisite for ECON110 .
+To be accepted into the major, students must also have either completed or be enrolled in Introductory Econometrics (ECON300), Microeconomic Analysis (ECON301), or Macroeconomic Analysis (ECON302).
+All of these classes require students to have completed ECON110 or the bypass route (scores of 4 or higher on both AP Micro and AP Macro or equivalent IB scores, completion of a 200-level Economics elective, and the math requirement for ECON110).
+In addition, there is a probability and statistics pre-requisite for ECON300 and ECON302.
 The probability and statistics prerequisite can be fulfilled by completing ECON103, MATH132, or PSYC200, or by receiving a score of 4 or higher on AP Statistics or a 5 or higher on the IB Higher Math test.
-A student who fails to obtain a grade of C+ or better in ECON110 may be admitted to the major only after obtaining a grade of C+ or better in ECON300.
-Prospective economics majors are strongly encouraged to complete ECON300 and one other core course by the end of sophomore year .
+A student who fails to obtain a grade of C+ or better in ECON110 may be admitted to the major only after obtaining a grade of C+ or better in ECON300, ECON301, or ECON302.
+Prospective economics majors are strongly encouraged to complete ECON301 and ECON302 by the end of sophomore year, and to have completed ECON300 by the end of junior year.

 Major Requirements